Ramanjs/os-assignments/assignment-2/README.md

 The general idea is the same as the first problem.
 Here we are creating forks instead of processes and compiling a fresh copy of the linux kernel in that process using a bash script.
 The syscall used to set the priority and policies is `sched_setscheduler`.
 A separate bash script is run using the `exec` system call that compiles 3 different copies of the kernel.
 Data collectiona and plotting is done in the same way as above.

+#### Explanation of results

+It is observed that FIFO runs faster than the other processes/threads in all cases of prirorities.
+RR runs its course first when its priority is more than FIFO.
+Still in that case, RR runs for its timeslice and gives up the CPU to the other processes.
+This leads to RR and FIFO taking almost similar time to completion.

+OTHER takes the longest time to complete in all cases as it is not prefered over REAL TIME processes.
+The graph plotted by the python script demonstrates these results.

 ### 2

 A buffer array is first used to copy the source array from user space to kernel space using the `__copy_from_user` syscall.
 Then the buffer is copied to the destination array using the `__copy_to_user` syscall.